OpenVidu/openvidu.io-docs/docs/advanced-features/filters.md

     });
 ```

 > Moderators are not only able to call all of these methods over their `Publisher.stream` object, but also over any `Subscriber.stream` object.
-Also, they don't need any special token permission to apply filters and can bypass any token restriction set to other user tokens
+Also, they don't need any special Connection permissions to apply filters (no need of `kurentoOptions` configuration in their Connection) and can bypass any restriction set to other Connections in this regard.

 <br>